jmylchreest/ee-kube/README.md

 * Download fly (`http://localhost:8080/api/v1/cli?arch=amd64&platform=linux`) and put it somewhere in $PATH
 * login to concourse with `fly --target localhost login --concourse-url http://127.0.0.1:8080 -u admin -p admin; fly --target localhost sync`
 * execute fly and commission the build pipeline: `fly -t localhost sp -p go-hello -c ci-main-pipeline.yml -v dockerhub-username='*****' -v dockerhub-password='*****' && fly -t localhost up -p go-hello`
+* Concourse should now regularly check for git changes, and when detected it will pull, run the go tests, and if successful build and publish the container to dockerhub

+From here, we can trigger redeployments into minikube as concourse-ci pipelines that are triggered by the above successful publish, should we choose.

 ## go-hello